MRDGH2821/Discord-Ban-Utils-Bot/README.md

 docker compose up -d --build ban-utils-bot
 ```

-Incase there is no way to upload firebase service account key:
+In case there is no way to upload firebase service account key:

 ```environment
 # Put respective details from the firebase service account file here if firebase key cannot be uploaded